So you’re looking for the absolutely best gift you can give your kids? I have just the thing.

 My daughter celebrated her 7th birthday today.
-As all parents, I want to give her something that she will love and will make her so happy.
+And like most parents, I want to give her something that she will love and get excited about.

 Just like you want for your child.